bml-research/data_analysis_bml/install/data_01_install.md

 ### MS Excel

 Other than a Windows VM there's currently no easy workaround to run Microsoft Office natively on Linux.
-The web version obviously works but lags a lot of features.
+The web version obviously works but lacks a lot of features.
 See: https://www.microsoft.com/nl-be/microsoft-365/free-office-online-for-the-web

 ### R and RStudio